hakant/TypeScriptCommandPattern/README.md

 ## Handlers

-As seen in the example handler [test-handler.ts](https://github.com/hakant/TypeScriptCommandPattern/blob/master/handlers/test-handler.ts), each handler is responsible with initialize and register itself in a singleton manner.
+As seen in the example handler [test-handler.ts](https://github.com/hakant/TypeScriptCommandPattern/blob/master/handlers/test-handler.ts), each handler is responsible with initializing and registering itself in a singleton manner.

 ## A very simple Container